atlassian-labs/atlassian-sampling-processor/pkg/processor/atlassiansamplingprocessor/README.md

 used as the final decision.

 Policies include a `name`, `type`, and then further configuration depending on what the `type` was.

+`emit_single_span_for_not_sampled` is an optional field that can be set to `true` for a policy.
+If set, the processor will emit a single span for a trace that is not sampled, instead of dropping the trace entirely.
+This span will have the same trace ID as the original trace.
+The span will have the name `TRACE NOT SAMPLED`, with policy name in its attribute.

 Current supported policy types are: